Andrew Fletcher, Lord Milton

-Andrew Fletcher, Lord Milton (1692 – 13 December 1766) was a notable Scottish judge and Lord Justice Clerk.
+Andrew Fletcher, Lord Milton (1692 – 13 December 1766) was a notable Scottish judge who was Lord Justice Clerk from 1735 to 1748 and Principal Keeper of His Majesty's Signet from 1746 to 1766.

 Family

 Andrew Fletcher was born at Saltoun Castle near Pencaitland, east of Edinburgh, the son of Henry Fletcher of Saltoun (d.1733) (the first person to use machinery in barleymills in Scotland) by his spouse Margaret (d.1745), daughter of Sir David Carnegie, 1st Baronet of Pittarow (d.1708).
-Milton's paternal uncle was the politician and patriot Andrew Fletcher.
+Milton's paternal great-grandfather was the judge Andrew Fletcher, Lord Innerpeffer, and his paternal uncle was the politician and patriot Andrew Fletcher.

 Career

 Having been educated for the Bar, he was admitted to the Faculty of Advocates on 26 February 1717.
 He succeeded Sir John Lauder, Lord Fountainhall as an Ordinary Lord in the Court of Session, as Lord Milton, taking his seat on 4 June 1724.
 On 22 August 1726 he was appointed a Lord of Justiciary in place of James Hamilton of Pencaitland, who had resigned.

 The following year Lord Milton was named by Letters Patent, dated 5 July, as one of the Commissioners for improving the fisheries and manufactures of Scotland.

 Upon the resignation of James Erskine of Grange, Lord Milton was constituted Lord Justice Clerk, taking his seat on 21 June 1735.
 On 10 November 1746, he was appointed Principal Keeper of His Majesty's Signet.
 He resigned his office as Lord Justice Clerk in 1748, but retained his appointments with the Signet and as judge of the Court of Session until his death.

 In the mid-18th century he built Milton House on the south side of the Canongate on the Royal Mile, around ten minutes walk from the High Court.
 The building survived until the 20th century but is now only remembered in the name Milton House School which stands on its site.